-Plus, everyone is different and finding the brand and type that suit you best is something only you can determine.
+Plus, everyone is different, and finding the brand and type that suits you best is something only you can determine.
 Do your part to ensure a healthy, pleasurable interaction every time.

 11. Brown & Black Dress Shoes

-They are building blocks, to go with your tailored suit or suits, but they can also be paired with business casual attire or dress casual for an evening out at a nice venue.
+They are building blocks, to go with your tailored suit or suits, but they can also be paired with business casual attire or as casual dress for an evening out at a nice venue.

 12. A Garden

-Watching a garden come to life, growing and changing on a daily basis is a reflection for persistent self-growth in many ways.
-Plus, many herb plants are easy to grow and super-tasty in food you cook for yourself.
+Watching a garden come to life, growing and changing on a daily basis is a reflection of persistent self-growth in many ways.
+Plus, many herb plants are easy to grow and super-tasty in the food you cook for yourself.